robin-raymond/zax.io/basics.md

 alignof         // unary operator to return the alignment of a type offsetof        // compute the byte offset of a contained type
-                // within a container composition type overheadof      // return the number of bytes overhead for a given variable or
-                // type for compiler implemented type features tied to each
-                // instance of the variable of a particular type controlsizeof   // return the number of bytes overhead is needed for the size of
+                // within a container composition type overheadof      // return the number of bytes overhead is needed for the size of
                 // a control block for a type
 ````